 In 2014–15, the volume of native hardwood logs harvested was 259,000 cubic metres valued at $38 million.
 The volume of plantation hardwood logs harvested was 41,000 cubic metres valued at $2 million.
 The volume of softwood harvested, including native cypress pines, was 1.8 million cubic metres valued at $141 million.

 Queensland's forest and wood product industry generated approximately $3 billion of sales and service income in 2013–14.
 The income was generated from the sale of wood products, such as structural wood and woodchips, estimated at approximately $2 billion.
 The remaining $1 billion was generated from the sale of paper and paper products.

 In 2011, Queensland's forestry sector employed 12,845 workers (0.6 per cent of the total employed workforce) compared with 16,411 (0.9 per cent) in 2006.
 The number of people employed includes forestry support services and timber wholesaling.

 Area of native forest, by tenure, Greater Brisbane regionSource:

 ABARES Australia's State of the Forests Report 2013

 Census of Population and Housing, Australian Bureau of Statistics, Canberra.

-Ross Lobegeiger Report to Farmers, Aquaculture production summary for Queensland 2014–15, Department of Agriculture, Fisheries and Forestry.
+Ross Lobegeiger report to farmers: Aquaculture production summary for Queensland 2014–15 (pdf 883.06kb), Department of Agriculture and Fisheries, Brisbane, Queensland.

 2010 Statewide Recreational Fishing Survey, Department of Agriculture, Fisheries and Forestry, Brisbane, Queensland.